 Have all the clothes they plan to wear ready (so there is no last minute searching!) and help them consider what they need.
-It may be summertime and very warm outside, but if there is air-conditioning in the examination centre, they'll want something warm to slip over summer shirts and blouses.
+It may be summertime and very warm outside, but if there is air-conditioning in the examination centre, they'll want something warm to wear over summer uniforms.